mikaelbr/bacon-love/exercises/08_combining_observables_part_i/problem.md

 # Combining Observables, part I

 If you felt that map-filter-fold was powerful, wait until you see combining!
-We have already touched sligthly on combining Observables in the previous exercises by using a Property as the predicate for `filter` and `takeWhile` methods.
+We have already touched slightly on combining Observables in the previous exercises by using a Property as the predicate for `filter` and `takeWhile` methods.
 But there are more powerful tools available here.